Dental Checkups & Teeth Cleanings – Edmond, OK

 Infected gums (a condition known as gum disease) can have a powerfully negative long-term effect on your health.
 Not only can it cause you to lose your teeth, but it can also contribute to severe, possibly life-threatening conditions such as heart disease, Alzheimer’s, respiratory infections, and liver cancer.

-During the checkup, we’ll check your teeth for the presence of cavities, plaque and tartar.
+During your dental checkup in Piedmont, we’ll check your teeth for the presence of cavities, plaque, and tartar.
 We can help you find areas that you’ve missed while brushing to that you can adjust your oral health habits accordingly.
 Your gums will also be examined for signs of inflammation, bleeding and recession.
 Finally, we’ll perform an oral cancer screening to see if there are any signs of cancer on your tongue, in your throat, or on your face or neck.
 You should receive a thorough checkup at least twice a year.

 Sometimes we’ll also use X-rays that give us a better look at the parts of your mouth that aren’t usually seen, such as inside the jawbone or between the teeth; this way we can look for bone loss, impacted wisdom teeth and other such issues.
 You’ll usually receive one dental X-ray a year.